robwilkerson/site24x7-cli/README.md

         go install

-1. Create a configuration file, by building the tool and running `./site24x7 configure`.
+1. Create a configuration file by building the tool (`go build`) and running `./site24x7 configure`; you'll need to have your client ID, client secret, and grant token handy
-1. Write code, submit pull requests!
+1. Write code, test it, and submit pull requests!